dawsonlp/BasicMcpServer/design_decisions.md

 This document logs important design decisions made during the development of BasicMcpServer.

+## 2025-04-15: Docker Build Issues on macOS M4

+### Decision

+We've decided to build the Docker image on Linux machines rather than on macOS M4 due to persistent hash sum mismatch errors.

+### Context

+When attempting to build the Docker image on macOS with M4 Apple Silicon, we encountered hash sum mismatch errors during the apt-get update process.
+This issue appears to be specific to the latest M4 architecture and Docker's handling of ARM64 builds on this platform.

+### Reasoning

+Docker on Apple Silicon (especially the newer M4 chips) can experience compatibility issues when building Linux-based images.
+The specific "hash sum mismatch" error occurs because:

+1. The package index checksums don't match expected values during the apt-get update process
+2. This is likely due to network or caching issues specific to Docker Desktop's implementation on the latest macOS/M4 hardware
+3. Building on native Linux environments avoids these architecture-specific issues entirely

+### Implementation Notes

+To circumvent this issue:
+1. We've restructured our Docker setup into a dedicated docker/ directory
+2. Code is pushed to the remote repository for building on Linux machines
+3. This approach ensures consistent builds without the platform-specific errors

+### References

+- This is a known class of issues with Docker on Apple Silicon, similar to issues documented in:
+  - Docker Desktop GitHub issues repository (https://github.com/docker/for-mac/issues)
+  - Various apt-related issues when building containers on macOS

 ## 2025-04-15: Separation of Docker Containerization from Application Functionality

 ### Decision